 Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that taxable income will be available against which the deductible temporary differences can be utilized.
-Management has determined based on business forecasts of succeeding years that there is not enough taxable income against which the deferred tax assets will be recognized.

-As at December 31, 2017 and 2016, the Group has unrecognized deferred tax assets on deductible temporary differences amounting to \$0.05 million and \$0.34 million, respectively (see Note 17).
+As at December 31, 2018 and 2017, the Group has unrecognized deferred tax assets on temporary differences amounting to \$0.07 million and \$0.05 million, respectively (see Note 17).